Transient User and Developer Manual

 The purpose of usually hiding that section but showing it after the user pressed the respective prefix key is to conserve space and not overwhelm users with too much noise, while allowing the user to quickly list common bindings on demand.

-You may also have noticed that the "Set" command is bound to C-x s, while Magit-Popup used to bind C-c C-c instead.
+You may also have noticed that the “Set” command is bound to C-x s, while Magit-Popup used to bind C-c C-c instead.
 I have seen several users praise the latter binding (sic), so I did not change it willy-nilly.
-The reason that I changed it is that using different prefix keys for different common commands, would have made the temporary display of the common commands even more confusing, i.e. after pressing C-c all the C-x ... bindings would be grayed out.
+The reason that I changed it is that using different prefix keys for different common commands, would have made the temporary display of the common commands even more confusing, i.e., after pressing C-c all the bindings that begin with the C-x prefix would be grayed out.

 Using a single prefix for common commands key means that all other potential prefix keys can be used for transient-specific commands without the section of common commands also popping up.
 C-c in particular is a prefix that I want to (and already do) use for Magit, and also using that for a common command would prevent me from doing so.